aferodeveloper/afero-devdocs/docs/Console.md

 ### Data Explorer

-Click DATA EXPLORER on the left-hand Navigation pane to run your own SQL-92 compliant queries across all your devices’ historical data.
+Click <span class="UIText">DATA EXPLORER</span> on the left-hand Navigation pane to run your own SQL-92 compliant queries across all your devices’ historical data.
 Each query is run across multiple servers, returning results quickly and efficiently.

 #### SQL Query Credits